-Hopefully by now as you have been reading our latest blog series on Trintech’s automation framework, you understand the key tenants of our vision includes:
+Hopefully by now as you have been reading our latest blog series on Trintech’s automation framework, you understand the key tenants of our vision include:

 You see, we at Trintech operate under the firm belief that within the finance and accounting process, risk informs everything.
-Risk drives how much resource you apply to an event or issue.
-In the same way, risk should be central to how you automate and the ensuing behavior outcome.
-To put it simply and within the Record-to-Report context, use risk as a way to process automation thru RI RPA and drive your teams to focus on areas that represent higher risk to the organization when it comes to creating confidence in our financial reports.
+Risk drives how much resources you apply to an event or issue.
+In the same way, risk should be central to how you automate and ensure behavior outcome.
+To put it simply and within the Record to Report context, use risk as a way to process automation through RI RPA and drive your teams to focus on areas that represent higher risk to the organization when it comes to creating confidence in your financial reports.

 This might seem like a fairly basic concept, but you may be surprised at the opportunity that still exists within large global enterprises that approach the problem, called “lack of automation”, with a lens of “how do I get technology to do everything I normally do”.
 There are two challenges with that mode of thinking:

-The point is to utilize automation, namely RI RPA, as a way to focus the team where they should be focused – attaching efforts to quality on those efforts that will increase the integrity and ultimately confidence in our financials as a reporting organization.
+The point is to utilize automation, namely RI RPA, as a way to focus the team where they should be focused – attaching efforts to quality on those efforts that will increase the integrity and ultimately the confidence in our financials as a reporting organization.
 One client of ours that took these steps, flipped the process on its head after realizing 93% of the balance sheet accounts, which only accounted for 6% of the balance sheet, was where they tended to spend most of their effort.
 So, they refocused from applying effort everywhere to actually focusing on the 7% of balance sheet accounts.
-They applied RI RPA to tell them when anything went out of sorts!!

 Again, risk.
-It needs to be core to the concept of how you bring automation.
+It needs to be core to the concept of how you bring in automation to your organization.
 Without it, we can potentially find ourselves with more problems than when we started.
-What’s worse, technology gets the unfair blame.
-Leverage Cadency’s RI RPA to drive your automation but let risk guide you on how you do that.
+Leverage Cadency’s RI RPA to drive your automation, but let risk guide you on how you do that.